7+1 Commandments for Writing Irresistible Marketing Hooks

 Close-ups of human faces

-There is evidence in science that humans notice faces faster than objects.
-Especially when these faces convey emotions.
-Therefore, human faces are natural attention magnets.
+Science shows that humans notice faces faster than objects - especially when those faces convey emotion.
+That makes human faces natural attention magnets.

 Background colors that are bold and contrasting

-Bold, contrasting colors break up patterns.
-Especially in busy and colorful social media feeds.
-To maximize the effect, I recommend using at most two colors per visual.
+Bold, contrasting colors break up patterns — especially in busy and colorful social media feeds.
+To maximize the effect, use at most two colors per visual.

 Dynamic camera movements

-Dynamic movements break up patterns as well.
-Often, content you consume online is quite static.
-Introducing strong movement early in your video is a great way to stop the scroll.
+Dynamic movements break up patterns too.
+Most content you consume online is quite static, so introducing strong movement early in your video is a great way to stop the scroll.